Pieter Seelaar

 Pieter Marinus Seelaar (born 2 July 1987) is a Dutch cricketer and a former captain of the national team.
 He is a right-handed batsman and a left-arm orthodox spin bowler.
-Having played for The Netherlands at Under-15, Under-17 and Under-19 level, he made his senior debut in a C&G Trophy game against Warwickshire on 3 May 2005.
+Having played for the Netherlands at the Under-15, Under-17 and Under-19 levels, he made his senior debut in a C&G Trophy game against Warwickshire on 3 May 2005.
 He then played in the ICC Trophy later that year.
 He made his One Day International debut against Sri Lanka on 6 July 2006.
-Two years later he made his Twenty20 International debut.
+Two years later, Seelaar made his Twenty20 International debut.

 In April 2018, he was appointed as the captain of the national side, following the retirement of Peter Borren.
-In June 2022, during the Dutch home series against England, Seelaar was forced to retire from international cricket due to a long-term back injury.
+In June 2022, during the Dutch home series against England, a long-term back injury forced Seelaar to retire from international cricket.